Integrated Accessibility Standards Regulation (IASR) Customer Service Policy

 CAA Niagara will notify customers that the documents related to the customer service standards are available upon request and in a format that takes into account the customer’s disability.
 Notification will be given by posting the information in a conspicuous place owned and operated by CAA Niagara, the website of CAA Niagara, and any other reasonable method.

 Notices in public areas will notify members and third parties that their feedback is welcomed and valued for the continual improvement of services to avoid inadvertently excluding people with disabilities from activities or services.

 Modifications to this or other policies

-Any policy of CAA Niagara that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.
+CAA Niagara is committed to developing policies and procedures that respect and promote the dignity and independence of persons with disabilities.

-Please click here to download the accessibility plan.
+Please click here to download CAA Niagara's Accessibility Plan.